Pometry/Raphtory/docs/user-guide/ingestion/2_direct-updates.md

     Edge(source=15, target=16, earliest_time=1, latest_time=1, layer(s)=[_default])
     ```

-You will notice in the output that the graph says that it has two nodes as well as the edge.
+You will notice in the output that the graph has two nodes as well as the edge.
 Raphtory automatically
 creates the source and destination nodes at the same time if they do not currently exist in the graph.
 This is to keep
 the graph consistent and avoid `hanging edges`.